markdom/specification/1.0/markdom.md

 #### Enumerations {#api-dom-enumerations}

-The Domain Object API has the following enumerations:
+The Domain Model API has the following enumerations:

 ##### `BlockType` {#api-dom-blocktype}